topper-123/optioneer/README.rst

 ``optioneer`` does not do CLI options, but is used strictly to create in-program options.

-As such, it's best use case is probably to create options for library code that is used by other programs.
+As such, its best use case is probably to create options for library code that is used by other programs.
 In fact, ``optioneer`` is a reworked and self-contained version of the ``core/config.py`` module in `pandas <https.//pandas.pydata.org>`_ and options created by ``optioneer``